Your money-making expert. Financial journalist, TV and radio personality.

 Not too fussed about whether your cash comes crisp and clean, or slightly dingy and disturbing?

 Then your best bet for making a quick buck might be investigating those jobs that the majority of people are not brave enough to do.

 Here’s a list of our favourites!

 There are few things you can count on when embarking on a motorway journey, but two are certain.
 The traffic will be terrible, and you will have to do some serious swerving to avoid roadkill.

-Yes, roadkill is a serious problem and happens far more often that we would like to admit.
-The reason that it’s not more visible is because it’s someone’s job to clear up the carcasses.
+Yes, roadkill is a real problem and animal collisions happen far more often that we would like to admit.
+The reason that they’re not more noticeable is because it’s someone’s job to clear up the carcasses.

 Roadkill collectors find, remove and dispose of the motorway’s unlucky victims and provide a service to the more squeamish among us.
 Namely, dealing with the tragedies of dead badgers, deer and even dogs.

 While roadkill collectors in the UK are unlikely to find a moose or a bison on the side of the road as in the US, they do have to enjoy driving as they spend the majority of their days combing roads for collisions.

 While some cleaners are paid per hour they work, others are paid per animal removed.

-In Farnham, 2016, the role of a road kill cleaner was advertised at £7 an hour (it would obviously pay more now), with the proviso that the successful applicant would be able to work in all weather conditions and have a strong stomach.
+In Farnham, 2016, the role of a roadkill cleaner was advertised at £7 an hour (it would obviously pay more now), with the proviso that the successful applicant would be able to work in all weather conditions and have a strong stomach.

 Look on the bright side: at least you won’t be competing with many people for the job!

 The internet is a minefield and no one knows that better than a Google Sensitive content checker.
 They spend their working hours trawling through disturbing YouTube videos and blocking the worst from being seen on social media.